Our Heritage & Tradition

-St Joseph’s was established by the Sisters of St Joseph in 1883 as a result of Bishop Murray’s invitation to a group of Sisters, who had been formed by Mary MacKillop and Fr Julian Tension Woods to establish a convent and school in the Diocese.
-Four Sisters from the Josephite Order – Sisters Ambrose Joseph Dirkin, Imelda Flood, Aloysius Cahill and Baptist Dugan arrived from Perthville, near Bathurst in September and what began as a small enterprise to meet the needs of local children quickly grew.
+St Joseph’s was established by the Sisters of St Joseph in 1883 following Bishop Murray’s invitation to a group of Sisters, who had been formed by Mary MacKillop and Fr Julian Tension Woods to create a convent and school in the Diocese.
+Four Sisters from the Josephite Order arrived from Perthville in September and what began as a small enterprise to meet the needs of local children quickly grew.

 By 1911, a one-story brick school had been erected which remains today as our newly refurbished Creative and Performing Arts Centre.
 By 1920, the College was fully registered under the Bursary Endowment Act of 1912.

-Over the next 50 years, St Joseph’s College became a highly regarded boarding school for girls, preparing students for the intermediate and leaving certificates.
-The College earned a reputation for its high academic standards with many students gaining university bursaries, Commonwealth and teacher’s college scholarships.
+Over the next 50 years, St Joseph’s College became a highly regarded boarding school for girls, preparing students for their intermediate and leaving certificates.
+The College was touted for its high academic standards, with many students gaining university bursaries, Commonwealth and teacher’s college scholarships.

 The colour of white, blue and ochre feature in the crest.
 White has a traditional association with St Joseph.
 Blue is the colour of St Mary, honouring St Joseph’s support of her.
 Ochre represents the earth, honouring the landscape and the traditional owners of the land.